Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: Algorithmic complexity

-The need for a universal approach that does not focus on specific arbitrary features, as well as a theoretical framework defining randomness, has been expressed by psychologists \cite{Barbasz08} and addressed outside psychology by the mathematicians Andrei Kolmogorov and Gregory Chaitin.
-The theory of algorithmic complexity (also known as Kolmogorov-Chaitin complexity) \cite{Li08} provides a formal definition of a random sequence.
+The need for a universal approach that does not focus on specific arbitrary features, as well as for a theoretical framework defining finite randomness, has been expressed by psychologists \cite{Barbasz08} and addressed outside psychology by the mathematicians Andrei Kolmogorov and Gregory Chaitin.
+The theory of algorithmic complexity, also known as Kolmogorov-Chaitin complexity \cite{Li08}, provides a formal definition of a random sequence.
 In this section, we first provide an overview of this theory, identify its limits, and then suggest an approach for overcoming them, following recent developments in the field \cite{Delahaye07}.
+This approach is consistent with current theories of randomness perception in psychology.
+Falk and Konold have suggested that our subjective assessment of randomness relies on a perception of some sort of complexity \cite{Falk97}, thus linking perceived randomness and complexity.
+However, they do not provide any practical means of measuring randomness for short strings based on complexity.